nagan319/recreating-ML-history/Rumelhart.md

 - Complete training
 ## Introduction

-Rumelhart et al.'s 'Learning Representations by Backpropagation' introduces the concept of a multilayer perceptron network (MLP).
-We will recreate this neural network using both raw Numpy as well as more advanced libraries, covering the underlying mathematical concepts along the way.
+Rumelhart et al.'s 'Learning Representations by Backpropagation' introduces the concept of multilayer perceptron networks (MLPs), neural networks that consist of multiple perceptron layers united by weight and bias matrices in addition to activation functions.
+We will recreate the architecture introduced in Rumelhart et al. using both raw Numpy and more advanced libraries while covering the underlying mathematical concepts along the way.

 ## Matrix Multiplication - Conceptual

-There are a few things we need to understand about matrix multiplication before we attempt to build a neural network similar to the one described in Rumelhart et al.
+There are a few things we need to understand about matrices before we attempt to build a neural network similar to the one described in Rumelhart et al.

-Two matrices A, B can only be multiplied if the number of **rows** in the first matrix is equal to the number of **columns** in the second matrix.
+Two matrices A and B can only be multiplied if the number of **rows** in the first matrix is equal to the number of **columns** in the second matrix.

-In math, the first value in the shape of a matrix is the number of columns, while the second is the number of rows.
+In standard mathematical notation, the first value in the shape of a matrix indicates the number of columns, while the second indicates the number of rows in the matrix.

-Two matrices with the indicated shapes (m, n) and (n, p) will result in a product with the shape (m, p):
+The product of two matrices with the indicated shapes *(m, n)* and *(n, p)* will result in a matrix the shape *(m, p)*:

 $$
 A_{(m,n)}*B_{(n,p)}=C_{(m,p)}
 $$

-When you multiply two matrices, each element in the resultant matrix comes from the dot product of a row from the first matrix and a column from the second matrix:
+When two matrices are multiplied, each element in the resultant matrix comes from the dot product of a row from the first matrix and a column from the second matrix:

 $$
 C_{[0, 0]}=A_{[0, 0]}B_{[0, 0]}+A_{[0, 1]}B_{[1, 0]}+A_{[0, 2]}B_{[2, 0]}
 $$

-The value-by-value matrix multiplication as a whole will resemble the following:
+In this case, the value-by-value matrix multiplication as a whole resembles the following:

 ```math
 \begin{bmatrix}